denverquane/MMM-Teslamate/README.md

     position: 'bottom_left',
     config: {
         mqttServer: {
-            address: '192.168.1.13',  // Server address or IP address of the MQTT broker
+            address: '192.168.1.8',  // Server address or IP address of the MQTT broker
             port: '1883'          // Port number if other than default (1883)
             //user: 'user',          // Leave out for no user
             //password: 'password',  // Leave out for no password },
-        imperial: true, //use imperial units (false = Miles & F) or metric (true = Km & C)
+        imperial: true, // use imperial units (false = Miles & F) or metric (true = Km & C)

+        carID: '1', // defaults to '1'; only override if you have multiple Teslas and want to display
+                    // a specific car per instance of the module

         // set to true to enable both the graphic, and the additional stats
         // (charge remaining, scheduled charge start, etc)
         hybridView: true,